organix/mycelia/OED.md

 in the single-octet encoding
 keeps the encoding small
 for additional fields of larger encodings.
-However, it is unclear how large the range should be.
+However, it is unclear how large the range should be, so we will used all the encoding space that remains after encoding the other types.

 The most basic form of arbitrary-sized _Numbers_ are arbitrary-length bit-strings